Level 6

 Guest speakers

-- Bobby Chiu, Founder and Creative Director of Imaginism Studios
+• Bobby Chiu, Founder and Creative Director of Imaginism Studios.

 Field trips

-Students benefit from several field trips including:
+There are several field trips to relevant institutions including:

-- VFX Festival in London
+• VFX Festival in London.

-- Victoria and Albert Museum
+• Victoria and Albert Museum.

 Live briefs